sindrets/atom-title-bar-replacer/README.md

 ## Removing the Native Title Bar

-As of Atom version 1.53.0 you can now hide the title bar on Windows as well!
-Go to Settings > Core > Title bar, and set it to "hidden".
+As of Atom version 1.53.0 you no longer need to patch Atom in order to hide the native title bar!
+Go to Settings > Core > Title bar, and set it to `hidden`.
 Restart Atom and enjoy the custom title bar.

 ## Keyboard Navigation

 The menu bar can be fully utilized from the keyboard.
+Pressing <kbd>Alt</kbd>
-Pressing <kbd>Alt</kbd> will allow you to access the various categories through alt key shortcuts, or arrow keys.
+will allow you to access the various categories through alt key shortcuts, or arrow keys.

 -   <kbd>Alt</kbd> - toggle alt key shortcuts or close menu if it's open
 -   <kbd>←</kbd><kbd>↑</kbd><kbd>↓</kbd><kbd>→</kbd> - navigate the menu